xBradley/CMPM163-HW1A/README.md

 Rim Shading on Wolf Mask

 ![Sphere](Screenshots/toonShader.png)
-Toon Phong Lighting on a Sphere
+Toon Lighting on a Sphere